 AGLSP member institutions may nominate eligible faculty for the annual AGLSP Faculty Award.
-Twice in the history of GLS our faculty have received these national honors: Dr. Dennis Huston, Professor Emeritus in English in 2014 and Dr. John Freeman, Professor Emeritus in Physics and Astronomy and the Founding Director of the MLS program in 2016.
+Four times in the history of GLS our faculty have received these national honors: Dr. Dennis Huston, Professor Emeritus in English in 2014; Dr. John Freeman, Professor Emeritus in Physics and Astronomy and the Founding Director of the MLS program in 2016; and Dr. Joseph Campana, Professor of English in 2021; and Dr. Newell Boyd, GLS Lecturer in History in 2023.
 Additionally, two of our students have received AGLSP Student Writing Awards, one for Excellence in Interdisciplinary Writing and one for Excellence in Creative Writing.

-The AGLSP annual conference, usually held in mid to late October, explores issues of both academic and societal concern and offers students, alumni and faculty opportunities to present their research.
+The AGLSP annual conference, usually held in mid to late October, explores issues of both academic and societal concern and offers students, alumni, and faculty opportunities to present their research.